 We often find that much of our identity comes from our relationship with others.
-Losing someone is often like losing a piece of ourselves, a limb perhaps.
+The loss of someone is often like losing a piece of ourselves, a limb perhaps.
 The closer we were to the person we lose the more of our self we need to redefine.
 How does a woman who calls herself a wife and mother for 25 years cope with losing her family in a car crash?
 How does a man cope with the death of the “love of his life” whom he was married to for 52 years?

 We do not realise how much our lives are shaped by others until they are gone, leaving a residue of emptiness, hopelessness and despair.
 One of the first things to accept is that redefining your life is a process that involves soul searching, courage and faith and that it takes time.
 It’s not necessarily a case of totally letting go of who you were for you will always know what it is to be wife and mother or husband and provider or however else you may have defined yourself in your relationship and you will always relive the thoughts and actions that have shaped how you’ve seen yourself until now in your mind over and over again.
 It’s about being able to adapt when the question “Now what?” arises.
 Destiny has chosen it’s own course and has ignored your plans.
 There is no wrong or right path to follow.
 For now, focus on what you do know about yourself and let that resonate with you for a while until you get your bearings.